A Spiritual Journey

 Anyone can come.
 All are welcome.

 You don’t have to hold to a Christian faith, or any faith at all.
-We ask only that you respect the engagement with the Bible and the accounts of Jesus and his teaching.
+We ask only that you respect the engagement Jesus and Christian spirituality.
 We do not demand agreement; we do hope that you will be moved or challenged or encouraged in some beneficial way.

 What can I expect to Happen?